-I try to make my research not only policy relevant, but also directly useful to policy-makers.
+I try to make my research policy relevant and directly useful to policy-makers.
 Below are some projects that have made it into the real world.

 Using existing U.S. law to manage nitrogen pollution